raspberrypilearning/silly-reminder/en/step_1.md

 **Test**

-+ Click Button `A` on the simulator to test the icon that displays on the led.
++ Click Button `A` on the simulator to see which icon displays on the LED.
 Take note of how long it shows for
-+ Do the same to test Button `B`.
++ Do the same to test Button `B`
 + Change the value in your <code style="background-color: #1E90FF">pause</code> block to increase or decrease how much time the icons are shown for on each button press.

 --- /task ---